 Lawrenceville’s Al Rashid Health and Wellness Center is a 12,300 square foot, 18-bed, facility that accommodates two distinct wings; one for inpatient care, and the other for outpatient care.
-It is staffed by a physician, nurse practitioner, physician assistant, round-the-clock nurses, x-ray technician, secretaries, licensed psychologists, and a consulting staff consisting of psychiatrists, orthopedists, nurse midwives, and a registered dietician.
+It is professionally managed, and staffed by a physician, nurse practitioner, round-the-clock nurses, x-ray technician, licensed psychologists, and consulting specialists consisting of psychiatrists, orthopedists, nurse midwives, and a registered dietician.
 While School is in session, inpatient and outpatient care is available 24 hours a day, seven days a week.

 With the creation of Parents at Lawrenceville in 1975, the Ladies Auxiliary became the Infirmary Committee, a support organization open to fathers and mothers of Lawrenceville students.
 In 1976, in recognition of changed patterns of health care and changed needs of adolescents, the School replaced the older building with the Curtis W. McGraw Infirmary.
 Donated by the immediate family of Curtis Whittesley McGraw ’15, it provides a particularly appropriate memorial because of Mr. McGraw’s intense interest in both health and athletics.
 In anticipation of Lawrenceville’s move towards coeducation, the School approved adding a wing to the facility in 1987.